Schnoeff/Data-centric-milestone-project/README.md

   * Then, in the terminal window I typed 'git add .' to add all of my intial files to the stagin area.

-  * Then, also in the terminal window I typed 'git commit -m "Initial commit"' outlining the what i was i had done between commits.
+  * Then, also in the terminal window I typed 'git commit -m "Initial commit"' outlining what I had done between commits.

   * Finally, I typed 'git push' which pushed my commits to github where it was stored ready for future commits.